gapple/drupal-twitterfield/README.txt

 Description
 -----------
-This project implements a CCK widget and formatter for the Text field type to store Twitter usernames, hashtags, and/or search queries.
+This project implements a CCK widget and formatter for the Text field type to store Twitter usernames, lists, hashtags, and/or search queries.

 The widget validates inputed values according to the widget settings.